leaf-ai/studio-go-runner/docs/message_privacy.md

 type: Opaque
 ```

-This next line will take the public key that was email to you and convert it into Base 64 format ready to be inserted into the Kubernetes secret input encoding.
+This next line will take the public key that was emailed to you and convert it into Base 64 format ready to be inserted into the Kubernetes secret input encoding.

 ```
 $ item=`cat << EOF | base64 -w 0
------BEGIN PUBLIC KEY-----
-MFkwEwYHKoZIzj0CAQYIKoZIzj0DAQcDQgAExkHx4tQZW5Nu6dVIGFnSvyNskIYt
-yPw/iHlZot7Agq+xUL6jgfmEN66jGAmImv3OjuLSczelw7skK6eflYHoeg==
------END PUBLIC KEY-----
+ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIFITo06Pk8sqCMoMHPaQiQ7BY3pjf7OE8BDcsnYozmIG kmutch@awsdev
 EOF
 `
 ```